-With this in mind, tomorrow, March 20, 2020 Happy Kids Center will, for the first time since our founding in April 2015, be closing our doors.
+With this in mind, on March 20, 2020 Happy Kids Center, for the first time since our founding in April 2015, closed our physical doors.
 This is only a temporary action but given the current circumstances, we are uncertain of when we will be able to reopen normally.

 However, we are determined to continue to support our Happy Kids and their families amidst this very, very scary time.
 Today, we hosted a parent meeting where we provided plans for our new procedures, advise on how best to social distance and provided information on the signs and symptoms of Covid19.

 Here’s how we will continue to support our community:

 Happy Kids Center provides our Happy Kids with much of their nutrition through daily school lunch programs, after school snacks, and weekly community meals.
 Parents rely on Happy Kids Center to provide these meals as without the income that their children traditionally brought in through child labor, they struggle to make ends meet and are often unable to put food on the table.
 For this reason, providing ample food to our community is our utmost priority.

 Initialy we had planned to have our team make and distribute food to the families most in need, but after a lock down was instated in the Kathmandu Valley in early April, it became evident this plan would no longer work.
 The Nepali Government has come down hard and the Kathmandu Valley has been militarized by the Army and local police forces to ensure no one leaves their homes.
 In response, our team worked with local vendors to purchase bulk stocks of nonperishable goods for all of the families in our community including rice, root vegetables, lentils, beans, cooking oil, soya and more.
 We will continue to distribute food on a bi-weekly basis to ensure no one goes hungry.